Generic Name: nintedanib (nin TED a nib)

 Take with food and a full glass of water.

 Do not crush or chew a Ofev capsule.
-Swallow it whole to avoid a bitter taste.
+Swallow the capsule whole.

 You may be given medication to treat diarrhea or vomiting.
 Take only the type and amount of medicine your doctor recommends.